seyoon20087/macos-downloader/README.md

 Unzip the download and open Terminal.
 Type chmod +x and drag the script file to Terminal, then hit return.
 Then drag the script file to Terminal, and hit return.

 ## Disclaimer
-This is a fork, designed also for Mac OS X Snow Leopard, mentiong [this issue](https://github.com/rmc-team/macos-downloader/issues/26).
+This is a fork, designed also for Mac OS X Snow Leopard (but not tested).
 If this is not working please make a pull request on this fork and we'll fix it as soon as possible.

 ## License